-In the spring of 1950, Rav Tzvi Yehuda Kook published an article entitled, “The Beauty of the Tree.”
-The article addresses the divide that is sometimes erected between one’s inner spiritual life and the outer world, especially the universe and its natural beauty.
+In the spring of 1950, Rabbi Tzvi Yehuda Kook published an article entitled “The Beauty of the Tree.”
+The article addresses the sharp divide that some people make between their inner spiritual life and the outer world, especially the universe and its natural beauty.

 The Sages taught that we should appreciate the spectacular renewal of life in springtime.
-One who sees fruit trees blossoming in the month of Nissan is instructed to recite Birkat Ha-Ilanot, the blessing of the trees:
+One who sees fruit trees blossoming in the month of Nissan should recite Birkat ha-Ilanot, the blessing for trees:

-And yet — we find in Pirkei Avot what appears to be the exact opposite view:
+And yet, we find in Pirkei Avot what appears to be the exact opposite position:

-Why was Rabbi Jacob so opposed to appreciating the beauty of nature?
+Why did Rabbi Jacob object so strongly to appreciating the beauty of nature?

-The error of such a person, Rav Tzvi Yehuda explained, is not that he voiced his aesthetic appreciation for graceful trees and scenic vistas.
+The error of one who exclaims “How splendid this tree is!” is not that he voiced his aesthetic appreciation for graceful trees and scenic views.
 That is perfectly legitimate.
-Indeed, the Sages formulated a special berachah to express our wonder and marvel at nature’s springtime reawakening, with its effusion of colorful flowers and trees in bloom.
+Indeed, the Sages formulated a special blessing to express our wonder and marvel at nature’s springtime reawakening, with its effusion of colorful flowers and trees in bloom.

-Rather, his error is in regarding this wonder as an interruption from his Torah study.
-He mistakenly compartmentalizes life, isolating his inward-directed spiritual life of prayer and Torah from the outside world’s beauty and grandeur.
+Rather, his error is that he sees this wonder as an interruption from his Torah study.
+Such a person mistakenly compartmentalizes life, isolating his inward-directed spiritual life of prayer and Torah from the beauty of the outside world.
 By doing so, “he forfeits his soul” — he abandons his soul’s sense of beauty and its harmony with the natural universe.

 The wondrous power of creation is revealed in the blossoming of plants and trees.
-Creation is a continuous process — “that God created to [continue to] develop” (Gen. 2:3).
-The universe’s development is completed with the highest capabilities of humanity.
-At our most perfected state we become partners with God in creating the world (Shabbat 10a).
+Creation is a continuous process — אשר ברא א-להים לעשות - “that God created [so that it will continue to] to develop” (Gen. 2:3).
+The universe’s development is completed with mankind’s highest capabilities.
+At our most perfected state, we become partners with God in creating the world (Shabbat 10a).

 We need to integrate the beauty of nature — “How splendid this tree is” — within the context of Torah.
 We need to recognize that this natural beauty appears within it and through it.
-For the Torah itself is called a “tree of life for all who hold to it” (Proverbs 3:18).
+The Torah itself is called a “tree of life for those who grasp it” (Proverbs 3:18).

 This inclusive outlook reveals the spiritual splendor of the natural world.
-It is this insight which inspires the soul to praise the One “Who created goodly creatures and goodly trees.”
+It is this insight that inspires us to recognize and thank the One “Who created goodly creatures and goodly trees.”

 This approach is particularly valid in the Land of Israel.
-As the Midrash teaches: “Do you wish to see the Shechinah in this world?
-Then study Torah in the Land of Israel” (Midrash Tehillim).
-Torah study in Eretz Yisrael enables one to perceive God’s Presence in this world.
-One experiences the beauty of the world, and is able to discern the inner splendor of the trees.
+As the Midrash teaches, “Do you wish to see the Shechinah in this world?
+Study Torah in the Land of Israel!”
+Torah study in Eretz Yisrael enables us to perceive God’s Presence in this world.
+We experience the beauty of the world and perceive the inner splendor of blossoming trees.